Skip to main content

 If the Director authorizes a public enforcement action, we may bring the action in state or federal court or institute an administrative adjudication proceeding.
 Administrative adjudication proceedings are formal adversarial proceedings conducted by an administrative law judge, who issues a recommended decision to the Bureau’s Director.
 The Director issues a final decision, either adopting or modifying the administrative law judge’s recommended decision.

 When we enforce the law, we or a court may order the defendant to take action to remedy the harm it caused consumers.
 This can include requiring the person or company to compensate its victims for this harm by providing consumer redress.
 Obtaining consumer redress is a top priority in any Enforcement action.
-In addition, we also have obtained a wide range of injunctive relief designed to stop unlawful conduct and prevent future violations.
+In addition, we also have obtained appropriate injunctive relief designed to stop unlawful conduct and prevent future violations.
 In some instances that relief has included banning individuals and companies from future participation in the marketplace.